Emergency Preparedness & Response Fact Sheet

-- OEP manages critical response resources, primarily pharmaceuticals, medical supplies, patient beds, and medical staff to prepare for and respond to events.
+- EPR manages critical response resources, primarily pharmaceuticals, medical supplies, patient beds, and medical staff to prepare for and respond to events.
 The federal resources come from the Strategic National Stockpile that need to be securely managed and distributed within hours of an event.
 A state stockpile is a resource for smaller events or in support of the federal resources.

 - Automated resource tracking tools are being developed or modified to manage ongoing supplies, such as staffed hospital beds, inventory ordering and tracking systems, and communication systems.

-- OEP prepares and supports the Department Operations Center, and the use of the Incident Command System which is used by MDH to coordinate the comprehensive response to events.
+- EPR prepares and supports the Department Operations Center, and the use of the Incident Command System which is used by MDH to coordinate the comprehensive response to events.
 This agency wide responsibility includes assuring the facilities, equipment, information technology, training materials, and systems are all functioning and ready to use within two hours of a request for services.

 - In coordination with the Legal Unit, EPR reviews federal and state legislation, rules, and actions of other state agencies to recommend changes or new laws to support effective health response activities, including isolation and quarantine, support for volunteers, and mass dispensing liability changes.